Photography Campaign

 Overview

-This project brings together the voices and stories of ten young people from our community, about their experiences navigating the complex emotional terrain of modern loneliness.
+This project brings together the voices and stories of nine young people from our community, about their experiences navigating the complex emotional terrain of modern loneliness.

 The campaign aims to challenge perceptions of loneliness and answer the question: what does loneliness really look like in the 21st century?

 The series explores a central paradox of modern life: the very devices that connect us can also make us feel more alone.
-The screen acts as a visual metaphor – a window into their lonely moments, and yet also a barrier that keeps us apart.
+The screen acts as a metaphor: simultaneously a window into their private moments and yet also, a wall that keeps us apart.

 About the Photographer